apostrophecms/public-demo/README.md

 Run `npm run dev` to build the Apostrophe UI and start the site up.
 Remember, this is during alpha development, so we're all in "dev mode."

-To spin up the UI component library (including to work on Apostrophe UI components) run `npm run storybook`.

 ## Analyzing bundle size

 It is possible to analyze the size of the admin UI webpack bundle: